The Covid-19 crisis forced governments to take radical actions to save the life of millions of people.

 Surprisingly the impacts of these measures on the population seem limited compared to the current ones addressing the pandemic.
 Personal freedom is indeed much less impacted.
 People could still live a ‘normal‘ life.

-These actions would also trigger a 5th industrial revolution.
+These actions would also trigger the 5th industrial revolution.

 All sectors of the economy would have to reinvent themself to become more carbon efficient.